objcio/articles/2014-03-07-ip-tcp-http.markdown

     Host: www.apple.com
     Accept: */*

 This is quite similar to what Safari was requesting.
-This time, there's no `If-None-Match` header and the server will have to send the document.
+This time, there's no `If-None-Match` header, and the server will have to send the document.

 Note how `curl` announces that it will accept any kind of media format: (`Accept: */*`).